-Our methodology observed an increase in the number of unique domains engaged in malware distribution in May 2023, compared to April 2023.
-Observed phishing in May 2023 is the lowest since we began measuring in May 2022.
+Our methodology observed a decrease in the number of unique domains engaged in malware distribution in June 2023, compared to May 2023.
+Observed phishing in June 2023 remains similar to May 2023.

 Chart 2: Mitigation

 This chart provides a high level view on how much DNS Abuse mitigation has been identified by our methodology, and how it's changing over time.